5 Strategies for Creative Problem Solving

 Have you ever had this happen to you?
 You’re alone at your desk late at night.
 The house is finally quiet and you can breathe.
 No one else needs you for anything.
 You have a light bulb moment.
 The stars align and the smoke clears from your brain.
 You have this idea that you can feel in your gut means something.
 Something beautiful and new is coming through you and you start formulating a plan of action.
 You stay up too late and have a hard time getting to sleep, because your wheels are turning.

-The next day your kids wake up, there’s breakfast to cook, laundry to put away, dishes to put away, virtual school to prepare for, client work due, and by the time the day is done, you sit down with your husband to catch up on the day.
+The next day your kids wake up, there’s breakfast to cook, laundry to put away, dishes to put away, virtual school to prepare for, client work due.
+By the time the day is done, you sit down with your husband to catch up.
 You’re so excited to share your new idea and it comes out as a blob of unformed clay instead of the magnificent sculpture that was in your head the night before.
 Your burning fire is now a flickering match.
 It’s not extinguished, but it’s so small and hard to recognize.

 Don’t let that fire go out.
 Stoke those remaining flames until you feel what you felt.
 Go back.
 Remember.
 Don’t let the frustrations of everyday life steal away your joy.
 When you have a creative problem, you solve it creatively!